Common Orthodontic Problems

 Crowding

-Crowding occurs when there isn’t enough room for teeth to emerge properly from the gums.
-In many cases, expansion techniques can correct crowding without the need for tooth removal, improving both function and aesthetics.
+Crowding occurs when there isn’t enough room for teeth to line up correctly.
+This is rarely a result of excessively large teeth, but rather due to small or underdeveloped jaws.
+Early detection and treatment allows us to take advantage of a child’s growth potential.Ā In many cases, modern treatment techniques can correct the underlying problem and fix crowding without the need for tooth removal, improving both function and aesthetics.

 Spacing Issues Mountain View Orthodontics in Longmont and Berthoud, CO